 Ranging from student representatives to campus chancellors and senior administrators at the UC Office of the President (UCOP), the GCLC spans the spectrum of perceived authority and power within the UC system, but is ultimately quite top-heavy in its representation.
 This realization was not all that alarming upon first recognition; these high-ranking individuals have the final say in many campus level decisions.
 But after attending multiple GCLC meetings as a student member of the audience, it has become apparent that the underwhelming diversity of positionality from across the UC is manifesting as a limitation to its effectiveness.

 It doesn’t take a mathematician to identify that the GCLC does not accurately represent the totality of those who make up the UC.
-The faculty represent about 17% of the committee, but even this over-representation is not that egregious, comparatively.
-The senior administrators and staff make up 60% of the committee, while the single undergraduate and graduate students each account for less than 3% of the committee while making up 62% of the UC system as a whole.
+The faculty represent about 17% of the council, but even this over-representation is not that egregious, comparatively.
+The senior administrators and staff make up 60% of the council, while the single undergraduate and graduate students each account for less than 3% of the council while making up 62% of the UC system as a whole.

 Think about that for a second…

-Pallavi Sherikar, the lone undergraduate student representative on the GCLC, is responsible for communicating to the committee the needs and desires of 210 thousand students from all across California.
-For perspective, members of the US House of Representatives each represent about 700K residents, and do so as their full time responsibility (also getting paid a cool $174K/year, while GCLC members volunteer their time).
-Benjamin Sommerkorn, the lone graduate student on the GCLC represents 54K students, the second largest responsibility only after Pallavi.
+Pallavi Sherikar, the lone undergraduate student representative on the GCLC, is responsible for communicating to the councilthe needs and desires of 210,000students from all across California.
+For perspective, members of the US House of Representatives each represent about 700,000 residents, and do so as their full time responsibility (also getting paid a cool $174,000/year, while GCLC members volunteer their time).
+Benjamin Sommerkorn, the lone graduate student on the GCLC represents 54,000 students, the second largest responsibility only after Pallavi.

 For some additional context, the GCLC meetings are fast-paced, high-level conversations about the recent accomplishments of the various working groups, progress of incremental sustainability goals, or updates from external partners.
-The group only meets 3 times each year, cycling among the campuses, and the 35 member committee with 15-30 additional audience members require a large room that does not lend itself to serious deliberation.
-Rather, one-way communication with a short Q&A is the norm for the ~6-hour meeting.
+The group only meets three times each year, cycling among the campuses, and the 35 member council with 15-30 additional audience members require a large room that does not lend itself to serious deliberation.
+Rather, one-way communication with a short question and answer session is the norm for these 6-hour meetings.